What Is an Author Brand and Why Does It Matter?

 I love this site for a few reasons.
 Focusing on your brand, if you need an example of what building an author brand can do, look to Rubin’s site.

-First to note is her 4-part hero.
-It’s a carousel that rotates through 4 messages.
-Which is a testament to Rubin’s ability to diversify.
+First, note her four-part hero.
+It’s a carousel that rotates through four messages, which is a testament to Rubin’s ability to diversify.
 Yes, she’s a terrific writer.
-But her brand is more; she teaches, gives lectures, and (as you can see in the image above) has a podcast.
+But her brand is more; she teaches, gives lectures, and (as seen in the image above) has a podcast.

-Throughout her site, you’ll see Helvetica and Verlag fonts paired with blue and yellow colors.
-It’s a combination that conveys authority while being welcoming.
-All of these combine to create a site that is rich with her brand, conveys her expertise, and still promotes her books.
+Throughout her site, Helvetica and Verlag fonts are paired with blue and yellow colors.
+This combination conveys authority while being welcoming.
+Together, these elements create a site that is rich with her brand, conveys her expertise, and still promotes her books.

 Building Your Brand (Book)